-Want to surf a different world-class break every day of the week?
-Then check out the following article and discover why they call Playa Avellanas a “surfer’s paradise” in Costa Rica!
+Want to surf a different world-class break in Costa Rica every day of the week?
+Read on to find out why they call Playa Avellanas a “surfer’s paradise” in Costa Rica!
+The beautiful surf breaks during this part of Pacific coast has to offer is unmatched.

-These eight surf spots make Playa Avellanas the top surf destination for all levels in Costa Rica, and they’re all within a short distance of our Rapture Surfcamp!
+These eight surf spots make Playa Avellanas the top surf destination for all levels in Costa Rica, and they’re all within a short distance of some of the best surf camps in Costa Rica including the Rapture Surfcamp, Playa Avellanas!

-A lefthand reef break named after a bar that once existed on the beach that generally sees its best conditions during the rainy season.
+La Purruja is a lefthand reef break that was named after a bar on the beach that generally sees its best conditions during the rainy season.
 Considered to be one of the must-surf waves near Playa Avellanas.

 El Parqueo is a beach break that’s known for its peeling waves that run both left and right.
 Due to the fact it is one of the more forgiving breaks near Playa Avellenas, El Parqueo is perfect for true beginners and intermediates alike.